Linuxfabrik/monitoring-plugins/check-plugins/safenet-hsm/README.rst

 Overview
 --------

-This checks the health of a Gemalto SafeNet SHM via SSH and PSESH commands.
+This checks the health of a Gemalto SafeNet HSM via SSH and PSESH commands.

 Currently only the `hsm state` command is implemented.
 The other commands only report the output and UNKNOWN if not `Command Result : 0 (Success)`.